Nexai-net/democrite/README.md

 ### Virtual Grain Id

-In the Orleans framework, a grain can have multiple virtual instances.<br /> However, only **one** instance is active at any given time, associated with a unique identifier known as a  [GrainId](https://learn.microsoft.com/en-us/dotnet/orleans/grains/grain-identity).<br/>
+In the Orleans framework, a grain definition can have multiple virtual instances.<br /> However, only **one** instance is active at any given time, associated with a unique identifier known as a  [GrainId](https://learn.microsoft.com/en-us/dotnet/orleans/grains/grain-identity).<br/>

 In Orleans, it is the user's responsibility to supply the correct GrainId of the grain they wish to call.